Email ACA Regarding This Composer:

 Works of art served to inspire both Ziggurat (a painting by Riccardo Licata) and ,même (the Grand Verre of Marcel Duchamp).
 Paintings, like poetry have been frequent points of departure for the composer.

-||“This way,” says Rose, “I already have a structure.
+“This way,” says Rose, “I already have a structure.
 In the colors and the forms, the rhythms of the poetry, I find a certain part of the music completely sketched out.
 Licata and Duchamp are perhaps the only ‘painters’ I have used…but they’re not the only ones who interest me.
 I would like to do something on Paul Klee, or Carpaccio, my great love of the Renaissance.
 In actuality, what attracts me to the work of Licata and Duchamp is the geometry.
 When I set a scene to music, it’s not the impression that I experience while looking at the scene, but rather a detailed geometric reconstruction of the scene itself, retaining its proportions.
 I take the geometry, leaving aside the figurative or anecdotal elements.”

 ,même is a very elaborate work Rose spent two years composing.
 It is not only based on the Grand Verre but also on other material Duchamp used in other works.
 It’s full of systems, allusions and hidden quotations of all kinds.
 Rose calls it “process composition”.
 To this process, one can add the exploration of the waterfall near Brignoles, where Rose measured various intensities of water, composing onto the page what amounted to “uninteresting white noise” but also a collection of booklets covered with notes and charts similar to Duchamp’s Livre Vert.
 The fascination for Duchamp extends to what Rose calls his “ingenious perversity,”—his taste for joking and wordplay.

-series and their elaborated combinations represent the ultimate point of his games and enigmatic style.
+Rose’s preoccupation with series of numbers constitute the largest part of his compositional output.
+Arithmetical series and their elaborated combinations represent the ultimate point of his games and enigmatic style.
 Rose likes to speak of Berg, with whom he shares a truly emotional relationship and predilection for numbers and their mysteries.
 Similar to listening to Berg, one doesn’t experience formality or dryness when listening to works by Rose.
 Despite the chromaticism he absorbed with Fortner and the contrapuntal technique from Boulanger, Rose’s works exhibit a lyricism, flexibility, and variety that works in both his tonal and serialized constructions.
 For Rose, there is no conflict between the structural requirements and lyrical expression.
 The systems come after the initial idea.

 His Five Greek Lyrics (1957) based on Sappho is a very lyrical work.
 In contrast, he wrote Salpinx (1961) for trumpet and two pianos as a student of Boulez.
 He recalls and appreciates the harshness with which his professor judged the work: “For many hours I had to explain and justify every note.”
 Rose experimented with neo-Dada elements and graphic scores after becoming familiar with the works of John Cage, and although random formulations occasionally figure in portions of his works, he ultimately abandoned that path and returned to a more precise, lyrical, systematic technique.